PAZIUK/PAZIUK/README.md

 # Greetings!

 My name is Serhiy Paziuk.
-I am Full Stack Web Developer.
+I am Full-Stack Web Developer.
 I have been developing websites for 3+ years.
-My goal is building a responsive site with quality visual look and the maintenance opportunity in future.
+My goal is building a responsive website with quality visual look and the maintenance opportunity in future.

 ## Languages and Tools
 ### Front-End (User Interface):